 Mercado de Las Brujas

 From suffering from a lost love to a lost job, and all things in between, the curanderos (healers) will tackle this problem while consulting coca leafs or tarot cards.
-It is a great spot to wander around and see superstition at work.
+It's a great spot to wander around and see superstition at work.

 Not far from La Paz lies the impressive site of Tiwanaku.
 It is very different to other ruins found in South America.

 The site is characterized by large stones, weighing up to 100 tons, and cutting, squaring, dressing, and notching exceeding even the Inca in artisanship.
 What fascinates me are the many faces that seem to come out of the walls.